vedxyz/leetcode-solutions/README.md

 - You can keep rotating a single queue to get a stack.
   You would arrive at this solution by writing down the real state of the queue and also the ideal stack representation, and compare to see how you might accomplish it.

+### Q226 - Invert Binary Tree

+- Recursion.
+It actually doesn't matter whether you do the swap bottom-up or top-down.

 ### Q230 - Kth Smallest Element in a BST